 Step 4: Validation and Empathy for the struggle

-It can be helpful to validate and understand our feelings and struggles in life.
+An important part of compassionate letter writing is to try and validate and understand our feelings and struggles in life.
 So after outlining what the current struggle or difficulty is, it can be useful to turn our compassionate minds to understanding why we are feeling the way we are (in comparison to how many of us often response to our distress – by invalidating and feeling confused about why we are feeling the way we are).
 Whilst connected with his compassionate self, Joe wrote the following:

 “It’s understandable that you’re feeling like you are, as it’s hard for anyone to lose their job, especially after working there for so many years.
 You worked really hard in this role, and committed so much of your life for the company.
 It’s also understandable that you feel like this given your experiences in life – being raised to believe that you are only a good and worthy person if you work hard in life.
 It is also understandable that you feel anxious about the future and whether the mortgage will get paid.
 You love your family more than anything in the world, and the last thing you ever wanted was to cause them any difficulties”